bnarum/NHHBeamerTemplate/README.md

 - `\colseparator`: Inserts yellow rule within columns environment as a separator between columns.
 - `\SectionPagesOn`: Inserts a section page at each section start.
 - `\SectionPagesOff`: Removes automatic section pages.
+- `\finalpage`: Makes the final page with "Thank you!" on it, similar to titlepage.

 ## Installation